-P- Cash flow statement
+r.
+Cash flow statement

 Cash flows are reported using the indirect method, whereby net profit/ (loss) before tax is adjusted for the effects of transactions of a non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
 The cash flows from regular operating, investing and financing activities of the Company are segregated.
-Cash and cash equivalents in the cash flow statement comprise cash in hand and balance in bank in current accounts, deposit accounts.
+Cash and cash equivalents in the cash flow statement comprise cash in hand and balance in bank in current accounts, deposit a)expected to be realised or intended to be sold or consumed in normal operating cycle;

-9- Current versus non-current classification
+Current versus non-current classification

-The Company presents its assets and Ilabilities in the Balance Sheet based on current / non-current classification.
+The Group presents its assets and liabilities in the Balance Sheet based on current / non-current classification.
 An asset is treated as current when it is: